Quinnen Williams shows out; McSorley's comp; QBs are a puzzle

 Sweat flies: There's a chance Mississippi State defensive end Montez Sweat is still smiling after his blazing 4.41 40.
 (Seriously, he smiled for minutes on end, and understandably so.)
 That's faster than Julio Jones (4.42), Tarik Cohen (4.42), Amari Cooper (4.42), Devin Hester (4.43), Odell Beckham Jr. (4.43) and Sammy Watkins (4.43) ran in Indy.

-The 6-5½ Sweat weighed in at 260 pounds.
-None of those skill players is listed at more than 220 pounds (Jones).
+The 6-5 3/4 Sweat weighed in at 260 pounds.
+None of those skill players is listed at more than 220 pounds.

 * * * * *